cheretbe/notes/encodings.md

    * (`^@` is the null character)
 ### Powershell

 Very good [summary](https://stackoverflow.com/questions/49476326/displaying-unicode-in-powershell/49481797#49481797) on encodings in Powershell.
+Another great [summary](https://serverfault.com/questions/80635/how-can-i-manually-determine-the-codepage-and-locale-of-the-current-os/836221#836221) on locales and encodings in Windows in general.

 Powershell uses 3 code pages.
 1 for the input and 2 for the output.
 Standard console input/output encoding are `[console]::InputEncoding` and `[console]::OutputEncoding`, but for the output being sent through the pipeline to native applications, there’s an automatic variable called `$OutputEncoding`.